Juozas Lukša: Legacy

 In 1997, Juozas Lukša was posthumously awarded the Order of the Cross of Vytis (first class).

 In 2004, director Jonas Vaitkus released a movie based on Lukša's life entitled Utterly Alone.
 In 2014, co-directors Jonas Ohman and Vincas Sruoginis released a documentary entitled The Invisible Front on Lukša and his fellow "Forest Brothers".

 In June 2020, the Lithuanian parliament's Committee on Education and Science submitted a proposal to designate 2021 as the "Year of Juozas Lukša-Daumantas."

 The Central European University Press published a fresh English translation of Lukša's book in 2009 under the title Forest Brothers: The Account of an Anti-Soviet Lithuanian Freedom Fighter, 1944-1948, ISBN 978-9639776371.

 Alleged participation in the Kaunas pogrom

-Controversy exists regarding Lukša's role during the Nazi occupation of Lithuania.
-According to multiple witnesses, Lukša was a participant in the 1941 Lietukis garage massacres in Kaunas, and allegedly took part in the murder and decapitation of Rabbi Zalman Osovsky.
+During the Nazi occupation of Lithuania, according to multiple witnesses, Lukša was a participant in the 1941 Lietukis garage massacres in Kaunas, and allegedly took part in the murder and decapitation of Rabbi Zalman Osovsky.
 The Lithuanian government denies these claims.